metehancekic/deep-illusion/README.md

-### Pytorch Adversarial Attacks #
+### Deep Illusion #

-Complete implementation of well-known attacks (PGD, FGSM, R-FGSM etc..).
+Deep Illusion is a toolbox for adversarial attacks in machine learning.
+Current version is only implemented for Pytorch models.
+DeepIllusion is a growing and developing module day by day.
+Module currently includes complete implementation of well-known attacks (PGD, FGSM, R-FGSM etc..).
 All attacks have an apex(amp) version which you can run your attacks fast and accurately.
 We strongly recommend that amp versions should only be used for adversarial training since it may have gradient masking issues after neural net gets confident about its decisions.

 ## Module Structure #